PeterMulhair/Lepidoptera_homeobox/README.md

 # Lepidoptera_homeobox
-Data and scripts used in Mulhair et al. 2022 to analyse the evolution of homeobox genes across Lepidoptera
+This repository contains the datasets and scripts needed to reproduce the results in X

+Each folder contains data and code required to recreate results and figures in each section of the manuscript.

+If you use any scripts from this repository please cite:
+X